shedeurbarker/myML/README.md

 ## Next Steps

-After completing the full ML workflow (Steps 1-7), you can:
+After completing the simplified ML workflow (Steps 1-7), you can:

-1. **Customize Example Parameters**: Edit `example_device_parameters.json` to test different device configurations and run Script 9 to optimize them
+1. **Customize Experimental Parameters**: Edit `example_device_parameters.json` to test different device configurations and run Script 7 to predict their performance
-2. **Advanced Optimization**: Experiment with different optimization algorithms, constraints, and objective functions in Script 9
+2. **Batch Predictions**: Create scripts to predict performance for multiple experimental device configurations
-3. **Multi-objective Optimization**: Extend Script 9 to balance efficiency, recombination, and other performance metrics
+3. **Parameter Optimization**: Develop optimization scripts to improve device performance based on Script 7 predictions
-4. **Batch Optimization**: Create scripts to optimize multiple device configurations automatically
+4. **Experimental Validation**: Compare Script 7 predictions with actual experimental measurements
-5. **Analyze Trade-offs**: Study the relationship between efficiency and recombination using the trained models and optimization results
+5. **Trade-off Analysis**: Study the relationship between efficiency and recombination using the prediction results
 6. **Scale to New Materials**: Extend the workflow to other solar cell material systems
 7. **Deploy Models**: Use the trained models in production optimization systems